Any withdrawal or change of a course must be processed through an official form request in the Office of Student Success.

-If the instructor does not confirm that the student is academically engaged in a course by the fourth week of class, the person claiming the federal tax deduction, if known, will be notified of the situation.
+If the instructor confirms that the student is not academically engaged in a course by the fourth week of class, the person claiming the federal tax deduction, if known, will be notified of the situation.
 If the situation is not resolved by the end of the fifth week, the student will be administratively removed from the class.
 Please note that this will have the same effect on financial aid as a voluntary withdrawal.

 Medical withdrawals from the University are intended to allow a student sufficient time away from campus for a sustained recovery and/or stability and for activities that contribute to a successful return.